marcogonzalezguzman77/weatherDashboard/README.md

-#  📆 Work Day Scheduler
+#  👓 Weather Dashboard

 ## 📄 Description

-This is a calendar application where you can save events for each hour of the day.
-This app use HTML, CSS, [JQuery](https://jquery.com/), [Bootstrap](https://getbootstrap.com/) and [Moment.js](https://momentjs.com/).

-As an user, you can add important events to a daily planner so you can manage your time effectively.

-Gray background is past activities, Red Background is present activities and Green Background is future activities.
+This is a Weather Dashboard application where you can see the weather outlook for multiple cities.
+You just have to search a city and will see current and future conditions, the city will be added to the search history.

 ## ⚙⚙ Web Page Functionality